duffhd/tinyconfig/README.md

 ### How to use
-Tiny config is a simple header and source file that can be called from any build system easily, you can pull this repository or simply copy the source file `tinyconfig.c` and include the header `tinyconfig.h`.
+Tiny config is a simple header and source file that can be called from any build system easily, you can pull this repository or simply copy the source/header file `tinyconfig.c` and include the header `tinyconfig.h`.

 Inside your `C` or `C++` code: